sebajara/dataincubator_challenge/project/README.md

 the same industry, reducing size of old users available to add as followers, and the addition of new users to the platform.

-Future work will involve adquiring data for the growth of numbers of users through the network, and attributes that may help us identify their potential industry interests.
-In parallel, I will evaluate mathematically different scenarios of competition bewteen companies in order to identify a model that accurately describes how followers are expected to grow over-time.
+Future work will involve adjuring data for the growth of numbers of users through the network, and attributes that may help us identify their potential industry interests.
+In parallel, I will evaluate mathematically different scenarios of competition between companies in order to identify a model that accurately describes how followers are expected to grow over-time.
 With this, I will identify companies grow in followers faster than the model, and study the conditions